Government & Ministry in the Early Church (pt2)

 5.6 Qualifications for Eldership

 The requirements for elders are defined in 1 Tim 3:1-7 and Tit 1:5-9.
 As previously discussed with deacons, they must be clear in their faith, they and their wives must be of impeccable moral character and their family life should be well-ordered.
 It appears to have been expected that elders would be married men (1 Tim 3:2,4, Tit 1:6) – Jewish thinking appears to have been that unmarried men had insufficient experience of ‘real life’ – although this can be seen more as a requirement to avoid polygamy or inconsistency in the home than an insistence on marriage.
 (As noted above, the requirements for deacons imply likewise: but at least one deacon was a woman.)

-As the title 'elder' implies, there was an emphasis on maturity to the effect that an elder could not be a recent convert (1 Tim 3:6).
+As the title ‘elder’ implies, there was an emphasis on maturity to the effect that an elder could not be a recent convert (1 Tim 3:6).
 This should be understood relatively, though.
-It would seem that some of the elders appointed by Paul in Acts 14:21-23 must have been comparatively recent converts: even though Gal 2:1 appears to put fourteen years between Acts 12:25 and 15:4, and there is uncertainty as to how long he spent in each place.
+It would seem that some of the elders appointed by Paul in Acts 14:21-23 must have been comparatively recent converts: even though Gal 2:1 appears to put a number of years between Acts 12:25 & 15:4, there is uncertainty as to how long he spent in each place.

 Elders had to have teaching ability and be able to counter false doctrine (1 Tim 3:2, Tit 1:9).
 Those who specialised in this area were highly valued (1 Tim 5:17).

 Another special qualification, distinct from that of deacons, was that they were expected to show hospitality (1 Tim3:2, Tit 1:8).
 Being involved with people was an essential part of the job: so only those who genuinely welcomed this could be considered suitable.